A Little Snow Fairy Sugar: OVA

 A two-episode original video animation was released for the series.
 Set four years after the conclusion of the series, Saga remembers a school play in which she played the princess and struggled with stage fright, while Sugar and other fairies decide to make a play of their own.

 The ending theme for the OVA is "Kokoro no Piano" ("Heart's Piano") by Masumi Asano.

 Manga

 Written and illustrated by Botan Hanayashiki, the A Little Snow Fairy Sugar manga series based on the anime series was originally serialized in Dragon Junior.
 The individual chapters were published in three tankōbon volumes by Kadokawa Shoten.

 The manga series was licensed for an English language release in North America by ADV Manga; the company folded in 2009.

 Reception

+The anime adaptation was positively received.
+In a review of the first DVD collection, in 2003, by Mike Crandol, for the same site, he was more positive.
+He called the series a "well-written show for children that adults can enjoy just as much" and said it is a "heartwarming childhood tale" which is engaging and smart, calling it a rare children's program that "doesn't insult kids' intelligence," but criticized Sugar for being "too sweet" which would delight those who like kawaii culture while hard for others to stomach.
+He also said that the series' animation is "more accomplished than in any episode of Pokémon or Yu-Gi-Oh!," especially the title sequence, and ended by saying that the series is perfect "for grown-up anime fans to watch with their kids" and added "if you're a fan of the cute stuff, prepare to be blown away.

+Carlo Santos of Anime News Network reviewed the DVD collection, released in 2009, describing as a "relic" from the early 2000s without any gimmicks, describing it is a "heartwarming children's series with an infusion of magic" but criticizing it as starting off "incredibly weak" with pacing that is lackluster, while Saga's dealings with the fairies "never quite reach[es] full comedy potential."
+He further argued that the series found its pushing in the sixth episode when Saga kicks Sugar out of her house, the soul and heart of the series from episodes nine to twelve which "turns out to be the most in-depth exploration of the characters yet," but criticized the show's visuals for not translating well into an animated form, with "cheap animation shortcuts" which didn't impact the music, including good themes song, and ended by saying that the series has "a quality that seems to have gone missing from the industry as of late" by being one of the "last few honest anime shows."

 The anime has ranked high on the lists published by the Japanese website Anihabara, reaching number two on the November 2001 list, and number one on both the February and March 2002 lists.